-- a) EPA considers 50 pCi/L to be the level of concern for beta particles. - Turbidity is a measure of the cloudiness of water.
-We monitor it because it is a good indicator of the effectiveness of our filtration system. - c) City wellfield: Alto, Agua Fria, Ferguson, Osage, Santa Fe, St. Mikes & Torreon. - d) Buckman Wells 1-13 and Northwest Well.
+- a) EPA considers 50 pCi/L to be the level of concern for beta particles - b) Alternative compliance criteria used to meet TOC removal requirements (running annual average of TOC removal ratio must be >1 each month). - c) The range represents the highest and low values within the Compliance Period indicated, if more than one sample was collected. - 1) Turbidity is a measure of the cloudiness of water.
+We monitor it because it is a good indicator of the effectiveness of our filtration system. - e) City wellfield: Alto, Agua Fria, Ferguson, Osage, Santa Fe, St. Mikes & Torreon. - f) Buckman Wells 1-13 and Northwest Well. - g) Running annual average (RAA) of TOC removal ratio for each month during 2017 - minimum ratio was 1.2 (as per 40 CFR 141.135 (c) 2006).